Intelligent Document Processing Platform Essentials

 1. Human in the Loop (HITL) design

-A HITL design aims to maintain full transparency and avoid introducing operational risks brought about by “black box” AI decisions that impact whether your company underwrites a prospective customer.
+A HITL design aims to maintain full transparency and avoid introducing operational risks from “black box” AI decisions that impact whether your company underwrites a prospective customer.
 Human subject matter experts verify the correctness of data and put it in context before making underwriting decisions.
 That helps ensure that processes remain both efficient and error-free.

 2. Universal extraction capability